itchio/itch-setup/README.md

 ### License

-itchSetup is MIT-licensed, see LICENSE for details
+itch-setup is MIT-licensed, see LICENSE for details